kbss-cvut/s-pipes-editor-ui/README.md

 Here is the common procedure to debug individual services of the s-pipes-editor-ui. `<service-name>` can be replaced by one of the values `s-pipes-editor-ui`, `s-pipes-editor-rest` and `s-pipes-engine`.
 1. cd to `$PROJECT_ROOT/deploy`.
-2. Run `docker-compose up` if not running already.
-Otherwise, run `docker-compose start`.
+2. Run `docker compose up` if not running already.
+Otherwise, run `docker compose start`.
-3. Stop the service which you want to develop `docker-compose stop <service-name>`
+3. Stop the service which you want to develop `docker compose stop <service-name>`
 4. Start `<service-name>` in development environment
    - `s-pipes-editor-ui` - run `npm run dev`
    - `s-pipes-editor-rest` - start run/debug springboot configuration in IntelliJ IDEA